All Episodes

 And if you don't rush to judgment, what's that?

-Yes, I did just started in Fox.
+I just started it at Fox.

-You know, uh what do you think happened in 2016?
+What do you think happened in 2016?

-Why'd they get that election so wrong?
+Why did they get that election so wrong?

 It's because so many people were opining about the election.

-No, they got two.
+No, they got to support when they didn't.

-When they didn't have a lot of people, I talked to people in the Trump campaign.
+I talked to people in the Trump campaign.

-I talked to the president now, the day of the election, when the exit polls came out.
+I talked to the president now the day of the election when the exit polls came out.

 I read them, called them, said, somebody is about to bring you horrible news.